Internal product managers come up against obstacles and face dilemmas that are often unique.

 6. Find creative ways to solve front line queries

 Internal products often don’t have technical pre-sales and sales teams that sit between product management and the customer.

-As a result, there may be little filtering of enquiries from users.
+As a result, there may be little filtering of inquiries from users.
 The internal product manager may face a constant barrage of detailed questions about their product.
 We often meet managers who cite this as the main reason they’re unable to spend the time they’d like on market insight and other work.

 What you can do: Create or sharpen up marketing and online resources.
 This will mean that stakeholders are more aware of the options and can find the information that’s relevant to them.